jwetapatel/School_District_Analysis-/README.md

 - As per above anylysis we can conclude that average math and reading scores of Thomas High School bacame 0 from 83.6 and 83.7 respectively.
 - Compare to other schools Thomas high aschool perfomance is very low.

-## replacing the ninth-grade scores affect the following:
+## Replacing the ninth-grade scores affect the following:

 ### Math and reading scores by grade
 - Here are our Top 5 Schools as per math and reading scores and avereage percentage